rochards/learning-cs/operating-systems/README.md

   <img src="images/anatomy-of-memory-vm.png" alt="Virtual memory mapping">
 </div>

-- Note that when looking to the VM (Virtual Memory) all the processes are alike;
+- Note that when looking at the virtual memory, all the processes are alike;
-- `A.P2` and `C.P1` shows internal fragmentation, where that portion of process doesn't need the whole page, but it is allocated anyway.
-But we solved the external fragmentation problem.
+- `A.P2` and `C.P1` show internal fragmentation, where that portion of the process doesn't need the whole page, but it is allocated anyway.
+However, this solves the external fragmentation problem.
-- We map logical page (virtual/logical addresses) to physical page (physical addresses) and this information is stored in the **process page table**;
+- We map logical pages (virtual/logical addresses) to physical pages (physical addresses), and this information is stored in the **process page table**;
   - Page table is stored in memory;
   - Each process has it own page table;